SGDInstitute/apollo/content/collections/pages/mblgtacc/how-to-register.md

             text: '$25 to $60 per person'
           -
             type: text
             text: '.
-We recommend individuals purchasing virtual tickets pay $25-50 to attend and institutions sponsoring students to attend pay $35-60 per person.
-Virtual tickets provide access to live-streamed keynote sessions, many workshop sessions, and other virtual engagement opportunities.
+We recommend individuals purchasing virtual tickets pay $25-50 to attend and institutions sponsoring students to attend pay $35-60 per person. '
+      -
+        type: paragraph
+        content:
+          -
+            type: text
+            text: 'Virtual tickets provide access to live-streamed keynote sessions, many workshop sessions, and other virtual engagement opportunities.
 More details about the virtual experience will be posted on the '
           -
             type: text
             marks: